 As the above example shows, dollar cost averaging works best for assets that have a fluctuating price, or where the price falls and then rises.
 By investing at regular intervals, you can possibly benefit from the volatility in the price of your chosen security over time.

-Let’s look at an example of how dollar cost averaging can play out in a bull market:
+Let’s look at a hypothetical example of how dollar cost averaging can play out in a bull market:

 |Month||Investment||Share price ($)||Units purchased|